mixxxdj/manual/source/hardware/controllers/numark_scratch.rst

 -------

 You can download the latest Windows driver from the `manufacturer’s website <https://www.numark.com/product/scratch>`__.
-The Scratch is class complaint on Mac.
+The Scratch is class complaint on Mac and Linux.

 Audio Setup
 -----------